Passaic High School: History

+The Paulison Avenue campus closed in July 2025 in order for work to begin on a new school with 490,000 sqft of space which will be constructed at a cost of $328 million and take its place beginning in 2028.
+While the former Passaic High is being demolished and the new school constructed, classes will be held at two former elementary schools that were closed when an educational complex was opened on Dayton Avenue.

 Awards, recognition and rankings

 The school was the 317th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 282nd in the state of 328 schools in 2012, after being ranked 313th in 2010 out of 322 schools listed.
 The magazine ranked the school 312th in 2008 out of 316 schools.
 The school was ranked 310th in the magazine's September 2006 issue, which surveyed 316 schools across the state.